Shanuka112/Patient-Wait-List-Insights-Power-BI-Dashboard/README.md

 **Key Components:**

-Data Collection: Gather data from diverse sources, including hospital databases and electronic health records, to compile a comprehensive dataset.
+-Data Collection: Gather data from diverse sources, including hospital databases and electronic health records, to compile a comprehensive dataset.

-Data Cleaning: Process and clean the collected data to ensure accuracy and consistency for reliable analysis.
+-Data Cleaning: Process and clean the collected data to ensure accuracy and consistency for reliable analysis.

-Data Visualization: Utilize Power BI's visualization tools to create insightful charts, graphs, and tables that showcase patient wait times, trends, and performance metrics.
+-Data Visualization: Utilize Power BI's visualization tools to create insightful charts, graphs, and tables that showcase patient wait times, trends, and performance metrics.

-Dashboard Development: Design an intuitive and user-friendly dashboard interface that allows for easy navigation and interaction with the data.
+-Dashboard Development: Design an intuitive and user-friendly dashboard interface that allows for easy navigation and interaction with the data.

-Interactivity: Implement interactive features such as filters and drill-down options to enable deeper exploration and understanding of the data.
+-Interactivity: Implement interactive features such as filters and drill-down options to enable deeper exploration and understanding of the data.

 **Project Goal:**
 To create a compact yet impactful Power BI Dashboard that enables healthcare professionals to efficiently analyze patient wait times and make informed decisions for optimizing healthcare services.